 While you cannot really see the distance involved in the map above to get from the curb to the Sky Club, let me tell you it will take you a while.
 A long while.
 Keep this in mind as you block off enough time to make it to and from your gate.

-You can get in to the T4 Delta Sky Club with either of the two cards for yourself or, if you are a Skyteam elite plus status and are on a coach or anyone on a business class international departing (or connecting) ticket, you can also get in free.
+You can get in with a number of AMEX cards or, if you are a Skyteam elite plus status and are on a coach or anyone on a business class international departing (or connecting) ticket, you can also get in free.
 The club is open each day 5AM till midnight other than Thursdays when it closes at 10:30PM.

 The club is above the main concourse and you have escalators, stair or an elevator to get you into the club.

 Check-in and customer service is one large desk area.
 Normally check-in is quick but I have had times where there were lines to enter the club.

 As you enter the main central area of the club you are presented with complementary newspapers and magazines.
 Also take note of the art around the club.
 Delta has done a nice job including aviation themed items throughout the club.